 Medical assistant salary & job outlook

 As the demand for medical services continues to grow and hospitals and healthcare facilities must accommodate the needs of an expanding patient population, medical assistants are becoming an increasingly important part of the healthcare team.
-The Bureau of Labor Statistics predicts that employment for medical assistants will grow by 18 percent from 2020-2030, much faster than average for all occupations.
+The Bureau of Labor Statistics predicts that employment for medical assistants will grow by 14% from 2022-2032, much faster than average for all occupations.
 Learn more about how much medical assistants make and find the average estimate in your state.